MD-Kamrul-Islam/omi-portfolio/content/home/experience.md

   company_url = "https://www.facebook.com/newtonsarchive/"
   location = "Dhaka, Bangladesh" date_start = "2019-06-01"
-  date_end = ""
+  date_end = "2020-08-01"
-  description = """Have been working as the overseer of the supply chain process and as a product developer for the pioneering scented-candle brand in Bangladesh.
+  description = """Have worked as the overseer of the supply chain process and as a product developer for the pioneering scented-candle brand in Bangladesh.
+My tenure here acted as one of the pivotal points in my life that enabled me to learn marketing and to grasp a rudimentary idea of corporate environment.
   Responsibilities include:

   * Value Chain Management
   * Business Analysis
   * Financial Performance Analysis
+  * Product Line Development
+  * Social Media Management
+  * Brand Communication
   """

 [[experience]]